 This type of cancer affects the larynx in the neck that houses the vocal cords.
 It includes the epiglottis, the small piece of tissue that covers the larynx and prevents food from entering the air passage.

 The nasal cavity is the space just behind the nose where air passes on its way to the throat.
 The sinuses are the air-filled areas that surround the nasal cavity.

-- Throat cancer.
-Also called oropharynx cancer, this includes the middle of the throat, from the tonsils to the tip of the voice box (larynx).
+Also called oropharynx cancer, this type of cancer can occur in the middle of the throat, from the tonsils to the tip of the voice box (larynx).

 This is an advanced form of external beam radiation treatment that allows precise targeting of tumor cells with high energy beams of radiation.
 IMRT also allows the radiation oncologist to vary the intensity of some of the beams of radiation.
 By doing this, a maximum dose of radiation can be delivered to the tumor while minimizing the amount of radiation distributed to the surrounding healthy tissues.